littleCareless/awesome-github-repos/README.md

 *   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪